elesardelavega/dibujosOasis/wordpress/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach (CEO of Rymera Web Co)

 == Changelog ==

+= 4.6.5 =
+- Bug Fix: Coupon Template not working with "Total Customer Spend" cart condition
+- Bug Fix: Coupon Template: The required enable scheduler field is not showing the validation when coupon template is created
+- Bug Fix: Dates on the store credit history are not translatable
+- Bug Fix: Extra characters showing on "Cart Subtotal" condition on the Coupon Templates creation screen
+- Bug Fix: Fix links to Advanced Coupons website in coupons dashboard license activation status
+- Bug Fix: Integration - Always use regular price for "fixed product discount" & "percentage discount" are not working with subscription products
+- Bug Fix: JS Error When coupon code is exceeding certain characters
+- Bug Fix: Store credit discount amount is wrong when "Prices entered with tax" setting is set to include tax
+- Bug Fix: Pushengage: Fatal error when trying to send push notification for account that has no segment setup yet
+- Feature: PushEngage: Add push notification option with plugin install and activation
+- Feature: PushEngage: Develop and test dynamic notification preview
+- Feature: PushEngage: Integrate segment selection and message customization
+- Feature: PushEngage: Set up API integration for notification broadcast
+- Improvement: Advanced Coupons by Category Block: Make the coupons stack on mobile
+- Improvement: Store Credit HTML elements still showing when store credit Is disabled

 = 4.6.4 =
 - Bug Fix: Always use regular price for all coupon types is showing the sale price for specific condition